Theodore H. Rowell: Other accomplishments

-Rowell was named Minnesota Tree Farmer of the Year, Minnesota Small Businessman of the Year, and received the University's 1959 Outstanding Achievement Award.
-He was vice-chairman of the Minnesota Republican State Central Committee and a member of the Greater Upper Mississippi River Road Commission.
-In 1954 Rowell was honored for his outstanding achievements by being selected as the first Home Coming king of the University of Minnesota.
+Rowell was named the Minnesota Tree Farmer of the Year and the Minnesota Small Businessman of the Year.
+He also received the University's Outstanding Achievement Award in 1959.
+He served as the vice-chairman of the Minnesota Republican State Central Committee and was a member of the Greater Upper Mississippi River Road Commission.
+In 1954, Rowell was honored for his outstanding achievements and was selected as the first Homecoming king of the University of Minnesota.

 Theodore H. Rowell Graduate Fellowship

-After Ted's death, the Rowell family set up the Theodore H. Rowell Graduate Fellowship at the University of Minnesota for graduate students in the College of Pharmacy.
-Grants range from $3,000 to $6,000 with preference to Minnesota residents who are US citizens.
+After Ted's death, the Rowell family established the Theodore H. Rowell Graduate Fellowship at the University of Minnesota to support graduate students in the College of Pharmacy.
+The grants range from $3,000 to $6,000, with preference given to Minnesota residents who are US citizens.

-Ted was married to Margaret Lawson in Warroad, Minnesota in 1929, and had two children, Ted, Jr, and Peggy.
-Rowell died September 26, 1979.
+Ted married Margaret Lawson in Warroad, Minnesota in 1929, and they had two children, Ted Jr. and Peggy.
+Rowell died on September 26, 1979.

 Rowell Laboratories, Inc. today

-Rowell Laboratories, Inc. was re-incorporated in 2008 as a Florida corporation and has returned to its natural product roots, manufacturing safe and effective natural and homeopathic health care products under the NatureCare brand in a cGMP quality FDA manufacturing facility.
+Rowell Laboratories, Inc. was reincorporated in 2008 as a Florida corporation and has since returned to its natural product roots.
+The company now manufactures natural and homeopathic healthcare products under the NatureCare brand in a cGMP quality FDA manufacturing facility.